This Canon Powershot SX70 camera, in my opinion, is the best camera to take on a safari or any type of travel

 Affiliate disclaimer telling readers that if they click on any of the red links on my website, I may receive a small bit of compensation at no additional cost to them.

-Planning an African safari?
-Wondering which camera to bring?
+Planning an African safari and wondering which camera to bring?
 After 30+ years as a travel photographer, I’ve used this camera around the world — but it truly proved itself on our safari in Tanzania.
-I felt like a National Geographic photographer… and it was so simple to use.

 If you want stunning wildlife close-ups, sweeping landscapes, and an easy-to-use setup that won’t break the bank, this guide will show you why the Canon PowerShot SX70 is my go-to safari camera — and why it might be perfect for you too.